 Scale Measures

 We estimated the sample size required to reach a result sensitive to a Bayes Factor of 1/3 and 3.
-The sample SE was modelled using 100 participant mean difference scores over time on a random selection of 7 items (i.e. the length of the TMS-D and GAD-7) from the FFMQ-sf in the pilot study.
+The sample SE was modelled using 100 participant mean difference scores over time on a random selection of 7 items (i.e., the length of the TMS-D and GAD-7) and 8 items (for the PHQ-8) from the FFMQ-sf in the pilot study.
 The SD of the resulting distribution of sample means was used as the SD of the distribution of our hypothetically obtained data.
 Using the method described by (163), this sample SE was multiplied by the square root of: the harmonic mean of the group size in the pilot study divided by the estimated required sample size (per group), for a final sample SE.
-Obtained data were modelled with a mean of 0, whilst H1 was a half-normal with SD=.2, as estimated above.
+Obtained data were modelled with a mean of 0, whilst H1 was a half-normal with SD=.2 Likert units, as estimated above.
 Results across imputed datasets were meaned, and the minimum sample size leading to a Bayes Factor <.33 extracted.
-As a result of this procedure, we estimate a minimum of 170 participants would be needed for comparisons between the mental states and world group, and 200 participants for comparisons between the world and waitlist group.
+As a result of this procedure, we estimate a minimum of 180 (for the PHQ-8) to 220 (for the TMS-D and GAD-7) participants would be needed for comparisons between the mental states and world group, and 150 (PHQ-8) to 180 (TMS-D and GAD-7) participants for comparisons between the world and waitlist group.

 Expectations

-Subsequently, a similar analysis was run for expectations, using the H1 of a normal distribution with Mean = .2, SD=.1 (See ‘models of H1’, above).
+Subsequently, a similar analysis was run for expectations, using the H1 of a normal distribution with Mean = .2, SD=.1 Likert units (See ‘models of H1’, above).
 Seeking to avoid single item-measures for key outcome variables, a sample SE was estimated for a random selection of 4-7 FFMQ items, as above, as we had little other information to go on.
 Required sample size (n=120) seemed to plateau around 5 questions.
-One question will be asked for each item of the GAD-7 and TMS-D for completeness.
+One question will be asked for each item of the GAD-7, PHQ-8 and TMS-D for completeness.

 Meta-d’

-Previous likely effect sizes for meta-d’/d’ were fortunately consistent across similar studies to our own (see above), although actual numerical data tables and standard errors were only available for Schmidt et al. (93, supplementary materials; graphical displays in: 97; 98).
-The Schmidt study had a similar paradigm to the current study, pairing an 8-week mindfulness of the body to a mindfulness of mental states, giving an interaction for meta-d’/d’ mean 0.28 and combined SE of 0.17.
-H1 was modelled as a half-normal with SD=.28, and obtained data were changed in accordance with the formula: .17 times the square root of: the harmonic mean of the group sizes in Schmidt et al. divided by the estimated group size required for our own study.
-Thus, an estimated minimum required effect size was obtained of 120 participants in total.
+Previous likely effect sizes for meta-d’ were M=0.6, SE=0.29 meta-d’ units (see above).
+H1 was thus modelled as a half-normal with SD=.6.
+The SE for a given sample size was estimated as: 0.29 times the square root of: the harmonic mean of the group sizes in Schmidt et al. and Carpenter et al. (n=19), divided by the estimated group size required for our own study.
+Thus, an estimated minimum required effect size was obtained of 110 participants in total.

-We will thus run 200 participants and stop data collection when either the Bayes factors of all crucial tests are above 3 or less than 1/3, or we have reached a maximum of 300 participants in total.
+We will thus run 220 participants and stop data collection when either the Bayes factors of all crucial tests are above 3 or less than 1/3, or we have reached a maximum of 300 participants in total.